 What is Blue Apron?

 Subscription boxes are the hottest thing on the block right now, and Blue Apron is a similar type deal.
-In short, it’s a meal service that delivers fresh pre-measured ingredients with recipes and step-by-step instructions.
-I see many benefits to a service like this for both people who want to learn how to cook or for those who already enjoy cooking but don’t have the time or energy to meal plan and grocery shop for new recipes.
-The packages arrive with absolutely everything you need to create the recipes from that week’s meal plan except for salt, pepper, and some kind of cooking oil (olive oil is recommended).
+In short, it's a meal service that delivers fresh pre-measured ingredients with recipes and step-by-step instructions.
+I see many benefits to a service like this for both people who want to learn how to cook or for those who already enjoy cooking but don't have the time or energy to meal plan and grocery shop for new recipes.
+Get your hellofresh promo code now to save some money.
+The packages arrive with absolutely everything you need to create the recipes from that week's meal plan except for salt, pepper, and some kind of cooking oil (olive oil is recommended).

 How much is it, and is it more expensive than just shopping for myself?

 There are two plans available: a 2-person plan (3 recipes per week) for $59.94 per delivery (shipping is free) or a Family plan (2 or 4 recipes per week, each meal serves 4 people) for $69.92 (2 recipes) or $139.84 (4 people) per delivery.
 Whether or not the price is "worth it" will depend on your individual shopping and eating habits.
 If you are someone who eats out frequently and doesn't make large grocery store trips each week, then Blue Apron may make financial sense for you.
 If you are someone who already cooks most of your meals at home then you will most likely pay more per meal using this service, though the convenience of not needing to meal plan or shop for specialized ingredients might be worth the extra cost.